 A: We spent months comparing our cost of living from NYC to Buenos Aires before we moved here.
 We had multiple spreadsheets with all kinds of facts provided by family and friends who lived here.
 But we failed to consider one major aspect… inflation.
 It is a phenomenon like no other.
 It can make economic planning almost impossible.
 My recommendation to anyone coming here is to make sure you will have an income that grows as fast as inflation does (some industries do, others don’t.
 Luckily ours does!).
 Otherwise you will drown financially in a very short time.

 Q: How would you rate the healthcare in Buenos Aires?
-Have you had any particularly good/bad experiences with regards to doctors and hospitals?
+Have you had any particularly good/bad experiences regarding doctors and hospitals?

 Q: What are the biggest safety issues facing expats living in Buenos Aires or Argentina?
 Are there any areas expats should avoid?